Harnessing Team Creativity: The Role of Play in Serious Work

 What this guide will deliver

 This guide synthesizes psychology, practical drills, training strategies, measurement frameworks and implementation roadmaps.
-If you lead a dev team, an SRE group, or a cross-functional innovation pod, you'll get step-by-step activities, comparative tradeoffs in a detailed
+If you lead a dev team, an SRE group, or a cross-functional innovation pod, you'll get step-by-step activities, comparative tradeoffs in a detailed below, and templates to scale play without losing auditability.

 The Science: How Play Boosts Cognition and Team Dynamics